-- (a) Students must register for courses for both Spring and Fall Semester of the academic year in the Spring Semester (early to mid-April).
-Note that students must take the required courses, "Research Paper Writing," "Speech & Presentation," "Introduction to Global Japanese Studies," "ICT Basic I," and "Introduction to Academic Studies and Career Development," according to the assigned schedule.
-These courses will be registered by the School Office in advance. - Students enrolling in September will register for their first-year Fall Semester courses in September.
-From the next year, the registration period will be in spring with the other students.
+- (a) All students must register for courses in the Spring Semester (early to mid-April) for both the Spring and Fall Semesters.
+The School Office will register the following courses in advance: "Research Paper Writing," "Speech & Presentation," "Introduction to Global Japanese Studies," "ICT Basic I," and "Introduction to Academic Studies and Career Development."
+You must take these required courses according to their assigned schedule. - Students who enroll in September will register for their first-year Fall Semester courses in September.
+From the next year, the registration period will be in April with the other students.

-- (b) Students cannot take courses assigned to a higher year.
+(b) You cannot take courses assigned to a higher year.

-For example, second-year students can take first-year courses, but first-year students cannot take second-year courses. - (c) Students cannot register for courses held on the same day and period. - (d) If required courses are scheduled on your timetable in the same day and period, please notify the School Office before you register other courses. - (e) Registered courses can only be changed during the registration period. - (f) If you do not register for a course correctly, you will not be able to get credits for the course even if you participate and take the examination.
+For example, second-year students can take first-year courses, but first-year students cannot take second-year courses.

+- (c) You cannot register for courses held on the same day and period. - (d) If more than one required course is scheduled on your timetable in the same day and period, please notify the School Office before you register other courses. - (e) You can only change your Registered courses can only be changed during the registration period. - (f) If you do not register for a course correctly, you will not be able to get credits for the course even if you participate and take the examination.